USGS - science for a changing world

 Content Standard for Digital Geospatial Metadata (FGDC-STD-001-1998)

-This page is <http://mrdata.usgs.gov/metadata/ofr-98-38.faq.html>
+This page is <https://mrdata.usgs.gov/metadata/ofr-98-38.faq.html>